 Dried fruits are popular both as food in themselves and as ingredients.
 Traditional drying tec…

 Drying can be the most energy and time-consuming process in the food industry.
 This can have an eff…

 There is currently no equipment listed with your specified properties, but we are sure we can help you.
 Try us!Contact us

 Tell us about your production challenge

 BSFL is plentiful in nutrients

-The larvae of the black soldier fly contain a variety of nutrients that can replace traditional substances used in animal or aquafeed.
+The larvae of the black soldier fly contain a variety of nutrients that can replace traditional substances used in animal feed or aquafeed.
 The micro- and macro-nutrients in the larvae make them an excellent component for the rearing of animals including fish, chickens, and pigs.

 Tropical climates are ideal for BSFL farming and you can achieve these conditions with an HVAC system.
 Before starting the extraction process, harvested larvae need to be cleaned with specialized technology such as an immersion washer.